MicrosoftDocs/win32/desktop-src/direct3dhlsl/tcubearray-samplecmp-s-float-float-float-.md

 ---
-title: SampleCmp::SampleCmp(S,float,float,float) function
+title: SampleCmp::SampleCmp(S,float,float,float) function for TextureCubeArray
-description: Samples a texture, using a comparison value to reject samples, with an optional value to clamp sample level-of-detail (LOD) values to. | SampleCmp::SampleCmp(S,float,float,float) function ms.assetid: A8824A82-A3FD-4FEE-BC10-56843997BBCE
+description: Samples a texture, using a comparison value to reject samples, with an optional value to clamp sample level-of-detail (LOD) values to. | SampleCmp::SampleCmp(S,float,float,float) function for TextureCubeArray ms.assetid: A8824A82-A3FD-4FEE-BC10-56843997BBCE
 keywords:
 - SampleCmp function HLSL